usnistgov/oscal-tools/xslt/generate/readme.md

 If fresh UUIDs are not wanted, use `generate-oscal-blank.xsl` with the same syntax.

-### tldr; SaxonJS CL
+### SaxonJS CL

 With the XSLT available.

 > $ xslt3 -xsl:generate-oscal.xsl -it:*make-catalog*

 Produces an OSCAL catalog (template) document, with new UUIDs.
-YYMV on performance.
+YMMV on performance.

 > $ xslt3 -xsl:generate-oscal.xsl -it:make-plan-of-action-and-milestones include=all